-Samuel Ogoti Gichaba & Henri Wafula Wanyoni vs Kenya
+Samuel Ogoti Gichaba & Henri Wafula Wanyoni v Kenya

-Samuel and Henri were forced to participate in the failed military coup of August 1982 while serving in the Kenyan Armed Forces (KAF).
+Samuel and Henri were caught up in the failed military coup of August 1982 while serving in the Kenyan Armed Forces (KAF).
 Fearing for their lives, they sought refuge in Tanzania.
 They were subsequently detained, forcefully repatriated, tortured and harassed.
 They seek declarations and damages from the KAF and the Kenyan Government.

 Samuel, who currently resides in Sweden, served in the KAF until forced at gun point to guard the Operational Headquarters during a failed military coup on 1 August 1982.
 After witnessing the torture inflicted on soldiers who surrendered after the coup, he hid before eventually fleeing to Tanzania on 29 September 1982.

 In Tanzania, Samuel was initially detained for 40 days in an overcrowded cell with limited access to food, where he nearly died of malaria.
 After receiving refugee status in November 1982, he lived in a refugee camp for a year.